-According to the United States Historical Census Data Base (USHCDB) (2002), the ethnic populations in the American Colonies of 1775 were: English 48.7 %, African 20.0 % Scots and Scot-Irish 14.4 %, German 6.9 % Dutch 2.7 %, French 1.4 %, Swedish 0.6 %, Other 5.3 % The larger settlements of Scotch-Irish, were located directly to the west of the Cape Fear in the highlands of Carolina near the Blue Ridge Mountains, these settlements were called “Scotch-Irish Mesopotamia”.
+According to the United States Historical Census Data Base (USHCDB) (2002), the ethnic populations in the American Colonies of 1775 were: English 48.7 %, African 20.0 %, Scots and Scot-Irish 14.4 %, German 6.9 % Dutch 2.7 %, French 1.4 %, Swedish 0.6 %, Other 5.3 % The larger settlements of Scotch-Irish were located directly to the west of the Cape Fear in the highlands of Carolina near the Blue Ridge Mountains, those settlements were called “Scotch-Irish Mesopotamia”.

 In 1729, King George II decided that the colony of Carolina needed be split it into North Carolina and South Carolina.
 Scots and Scotch-Irish farmers from Virginia migrated to settle in North Carolina because it had a warm climate, good soil and larger tracts of cheaper, available land.
 Most of North Carolina would become plantations.
 Colonial North Carolina had three geographic regions: the Coastal Plain, the Appalachian Piedmont, and the Appalachian Mountains.
 Between 1717 and 1775, over 200,000 Scots and Scotch-Irish had migrated to the original thirteen American colonies.
-Most went into Virginia, the Carolinas and across the South, with a sizable concentration in the Appalachian region The term "Scots-Irish" refers to settlers who were born in or resided in Ireland but whose earlier origins (whether personal or ancestral) were in Scotland.
-They have also been called "Scotch-Irish," "Ulster Scots," and "Irish Presbyterians.”
+Most went into Virginia, the Carolinas and across the South, with a sizable concentration in the Appalachian region.

 Traditionally Scots, unlike the Scotch-Irish, who frequently emigrated individually, often emigrated in groups, which reflected their traditional dependence of family security similar to the clan system in the Scottish Highlands.
 Their typical migration involved small networks of related families who settled together, worshipped together, and intermarried.
 They moved to available cheaper lands on the frontier avoiding areas already settled by Germans and Quakers and moved south, through the Shenandoah Valley, and through the Carolinas and into Blue Ridge Mountains.
 This is true of Alexander Davidson and his descendents for the another 100 years, all the way across the country to Oregon in 1850.
 The primary dividing line between the Scotch-Irish and the Irish has always been religion.
 While Irish immigrants have been primarily Catholics, the Scotch-Irish are followers of John Knox and John Calvin.
 The largest influx into North Carolina was in the form of Protestants.
 Their belief in predestination of the soul had a powerful effect on the shaping of the Scots' psyche.